ZiZIGY/CapsuleUI/docs/getting-started.md

 ## Including Styles and Scripts

-If you use CapsuleUI in a plain HTML page, add global styles and the main JS file directly to your index.html <head>:
+If you use CapsuleUI in a plain HTML page, add global styles and the main JS file directly to your index.html:

 ```html
 <link